farhan310/react-router-jehan/README.md

 - https://reactrouter.com/web/api/BrowserRouter

-(3) Modify the `NavBar` component so instead of `a` tags, they use `react-router-dom` components that will handle navigation without causing a page refresh.
+(3) Modify the `NavBar` component so instead of `a` tags, it uses `react-router-dom` components that will handle navigation without causing a page refresh.
 Bonus points if you utilize one of these components to apply an `activeClassName` of `"activeTab"` for the route that is currently being displayed.

 - https://reactrouter.com/web/api/Link
 - https://reactrouter.com/web/api/NavLink